Being a mother and cervical cancer survivor

 Finding Meaning and Purpose in my Cervical Cancer Experience

-But, I consider myself lucky in that my tumour was found early stage, and after chemotherapy and radiation, check-ups every 3 months, then check-ups every 6 months, I fairly recently reached my 5-year milestone mark with an “all clear” report, helping me feel very much relieved.
+But, I consider myself lucky in that my tumour was found early stage, and after cervical cancer treatment including chemotherapy and radiation, check-ups every 3 months, then check-ups every 6 months, I fairly recently reached my 5-year milestone mark with an “all clear” report, helping me feel very much relieved.

 Personal Story told 2015.